 The list you're viewing has a variety of people in it, like Rini Wagtmans and Kyle Bennett.While this isn't a list of all male professional road racing cyclists, it does answer the questions "Who are the most famous male professional road racing cyclists?" and "Who are the best male professional road racing cyclists?"

-Lance Edward Armstrong is an American former professional road racing cyclist.
-He previously held seven consecutive Tour de France titles from 1999 to 2005, but was stripped of his titles in 2012 after a protracted doping scandal.
+This person is an American former professional road racing cyclist.
+He previously held seven consecutive Tour de France titles from 1999 to 2005, but was stripped of his titles in 2012 after a protracted scandal.
 At age 16, Armstrong began competing as a triathlete and was a national sprint-course triathlon champion in 1989 and 1990.
 In 1992, Armstrong began his career as a professional cyclist with the Motorola team.
-He had notable success between 1993 and 1996, including the World Championship in 1993, Clásica de San Sebastián in 95, Tour DuPont in 95 and 96, and a handful of stage victories in Europe, including stage 18 of the 1995 Tour de France.
-In 1996, he was ...more on Wikipedia
+He had notable success between 1993 and 1996, including the World Championship in 1993, Clásica de San Sebastián in 95, Tour DuPont in 95 and 96, and a handful of stage victories in Europe, including stage 18 of the 1995 Tour de France. ...more on Wikipedia

 Birthplace: Plano, Texas, United States of America